 This is also the state in which you are likely to plan strategically, set real objectives and goals, prepare for potential setbacks and challenges, execute deliverables and maximize your potential and self-govern, moderate and dampen your potentially distracting impulses and instincts.

 So, if you want to be more productive, more poised, more present, more prioritized and more empowered, it would be wise to live by your highest priorities on a daily basis.

-If you fill your day with high priority actions that inspire you, it will be less likely to fill up with distractions, which are the infatuations and resentments that distract you in the day and keep you from setting goals that are effective and achieved.
+If you fill your day with high priority actions that inspire you, it will be less likely to fill up with distractions, which are the infatuations and resentments that distract you in the day and keep you from setting goals that are effective and achieved with an open heart.